Subhraneel77/LGMVIP-Web/README.md

 IDE Used: Visual Studio Code

-Languages Used: HTML, CSS, JavaScript
+Languages Used: Html, Css,  JavaScript